 In rare circumstances, the University may remove a Respondent from the University's education program or activity, on an emergency basis but only after undertaking an individualized safety and risk analysis and only if such analysis determines that there is an immediate threat to the physical health or safety of any student, employee or other individual arising from the allegations of Prohibited Conduct (including the Respondent themselves).
-In matters that involve student Respondents, the Senior Director, Office of Student Conduct, will complete the individualized safety and risk assessment.
-If the Senior Director or designee reasonably believes that such a threat is posed, an interim suspension may be assigned.
+In matters that involve student Respondents, the Senior Director, Office of Student Accountability & Conflict Response, will complete the individualized safety and risk assessment.
+If the Senior Director or designee reasonably believes that such a threat is posed, an interim suspension, or other interim action, may be assigned.
 In the case of such removal the University will provide the student Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-See Interim Suspension procedures.
+Interim Suspension procedures.

-For matters involving employee Respondents, Affirmative Action Office (AAO), in consultation with the employee's Supervisor and other relevant University officials, will undertake an individualized safety and risk analysis to determine whether the allegations indicate the Respondent poses an imminent threat to the physical health or safety of any person arising from the allegations of The University may place an Prohibited Conduct. employee Respondent on Administrative Leave, with or without pay, during the pendency of these procedures.
-A Respondent will be presumed not responsible for the alleged conduct until a determination responsibility is made at the conclusion of the investigation.
-If the University determines Administrative Leave is appropriate, the employee Respondent will be provided with notice by the unit head, along with the specific parameters for the Leave.
+For matters involving employee Respondents, the Affirmative Action Office (AAO), in consultation with the employee's Supervisor and other relevant University officials, will undertake an individualized safety and risk analysis to determine whether the allegations indicate the Respondent poses an imminent threat to the physical health or safety of any person arising from the allegations of Prohibited Conduct.
+If the University determines administrative leave is appropriate, the employee Respondent will be provided with notice an opportunity to challenge the decision immediately following the removal.